NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideASRWhisper.md

 The focus of this guide is on using In-Game Inferencing to integrate an ASR Whisper model into an application.
 More details can be found here [OpenAI Whisper](https://openai.com/research/whisper)

-Please read the `docs/ProgrammingGuideAI.md` :only:`binary_pack:([Which may be found here in combined binary packs](../../../nvigi_core/docs/ProgrammingGuideAI.md))` located in the NVIGI Core package to learn more about overall AI inference API in NVIGI SDK.
+Please read the [Programming Guide for AI](nvigi_core/docs/ProgrammingGuideAI.md) located in the NVIGI Core package to learn more about overall AI inference API in NVIGI SDK.

-> **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the SDK's Basic command line sample [Source Code](../source/samples/nvigi.basic/basic.cpp) and [Docs](../docs/Samples.md).
+> **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the SDK's Basic command line sample [Source Code](../source/samples/nvigi.basic/basic.cpp) and [Docs](Samples.md).
 The Basic command-line sample includes the option to record audio and converting it to a text query for an LLM via the ASR plugins.

 > **IMPORTANT NOTE: The D3D12 backend (nvigi.plugin.asr.ggml.d3d12.dll) is provided only precompiled as a part of the downloadable binary pack (`nvigi_pack`).
 It is not possible for developers to compile the D3D12 backend plugin from source in this release.**